vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/clusterexplorernodes.md

 To use a built-in node contributor, call the appropriate `nodeSources` method to create a `NodeSource`, then use its `at` method to specify where to attach to the tree.
+The `at` method may specify an existing grouping folder (specified by display name), or `undefined` to appear directly under the context tree node.

 For example, to display network policies under the Network folder:

 ```